sl2/browserdj/README.md

 ## TODO

-Because BrowserDJ is just a sample application for the WebAudio API, it provides very limited functionality compared to other PCDJ software.
+BrowserDJ is just a sample application for WebAudio API.
+Currentry, this software provides very limited functionality compared to other PCDJ software.

-There are a lot of tasks we have to do.

 - Hi-Mid-Low EQ.